How Long Does Food Poisoning Last?

 • Arthritis

-Campylobacter can also spread to the bloodstream of immunocompromised people and cause a life-threatening infection.
+Campylobacter can also spread to the bloodstream of immunocompromised people, causing a life-threatening infection.

 E. coli (Escherichia coli)